dynamiqs/dynamiqs/docs/tutorials/experimental-fits.md

 ## Context of the experiment

 !!! note Info
-    This part introduces the kind of data and process that we will fit in the notebook.
-If you are only interested in the code you can skip it.
+    This section introduces the kind of data and process that we will fit in the notebook.
+If you are only interested in the code you can skip the next section.

 !!! example "Diving deep 🤿"
     You can discover further details about this experiment in the original research paper from which this data was sourced [^1]